mliew21396/remote-work-u3/week-8/3-js-gradebook/REEDME.md

 So that it accepts a name as a String (e.g., "Joseph") and returns the named students average.

 ## Release 8: [Refactor](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/refactoring.md)
+Review your code.
+Is it DRY?
+Is there anything you can do better?

 ## Release 9: [Reflect](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md)